rotki/rotki/docs/usage_guide.rst

 A sample generic trades template can be found below

-    .. csv-table:: Rotki Generic Trades Template
+    .. csv-table:: rotki Generic Trades Template
        :file: files/rotki_generic_trades.csv
        :class: longtable
        :header-rows: 1

-Rotki Generic Events Import
+rotki Generic Events Import
 ----------------------------
 This is for importing generic events.
 Supported events are ``"Deposit"``, ``"Withdrawal"``, ``"Income"``, ``"Loss"`` and ``"Staking"``.
 The expected file format is **CSV** with the following headers and description as a guide:

 1. **Type**: The event type.
 It can be one of ``"Deposit"``, ``"Withdrawal"``, ``"Income"``, ``"Loss"`` or ``"Staking"``.
 2. **Location**: This is the source of the data.
-It should be one of Rotki's `supported locations`_.
+It should be one of rotki's `supported locations`_.
 If it is not supported, use ``"external"``.
 3. **Currency**: The currency used during the specified event.
 4. **Amount**: The amount of the currency used by the event.
 5. **Fee**: The amount charged for the event.
 This is optional.